anoorullah/CS-225-Final-Project/development logs/week_3.md

 ## Week 3 Development Log (4/12 - 4/18)

 #### Goals:
-Complete betweenness centrality and have an initial implementation of Djikstra's algorithm
+Complete djikstra's and have an initial implementation of betweeness centrality algorithm

 #### What we achieved: